elymichael/ImageBox/README.md

 # ImageBox
 Organize your photos without sharing personal information.

 **ImageBox** is a photo organizer application to sort your photo in personal folders quickly without sharing your personal information with any entity.
+Also, you can send to the trash photo you are not longer interested and empty the trash folder deleting permanently all the photos inside or only selected photos.
+The user can order the photo in new directories created on the fly while you are sorting the images.
+This app was developed using Xamarin Forms for IOS and Android environment OS.

 ## Original Requirement: